BETWEEN DANCE for flute, saxophone, violin, cello and piano

-LAMENTO for bass flute, 8 cellos and double bass
+LAMENTO for bass flute and strings

 SOB OUT for alto saxophone quartet